Statistical machine translation

-Statistical machine translation (SMT) is a machine translation paradigm where translations are generated on the basis of statistical models whose parameters are derived from the analysis of bilingual text corpora.
-The statistical approach contrasts with the rule-based approaches to machine translation as well as with example-based machine translation, and has more recently been superseded by neural machine translation in many applications (see this article's final section).
+Statistical machine translation (SMT) is a machine translation approach where translations are generated on the basis of statistical models whose parameters are derived from the analysis of bilingual text corpora.
+The statistical approach contrasts with the rule-based approaches to machine translation as well as with example-based machine translation, that superseded the previous rule-based approach that required explicit description of each and every linguistic rule, which was costly, and which often did not generalize to other languages.

 The first ideas of statistical machine translation were introduced by Warren Weaver in 1949, including the ideas of applying Claude Shannon's information theory.
-Statistical machine translation was re-introduced in the late 1980s and early 1990s by researchers at IBM's Thomas J. Watson Research Center and has contributed to the significant resurgence in interest in machine translation in recent years.
+Statistical machine translation was re-introduced in the late 1980s and early 1990s by researchers at IBM's Thomas J. Watson Research Center.
 Before the introduction of neural machine translation, it was by far the most widely studied machine translation method.

 Basis

 The idea behind statistical machine translation comes from information theory.
 A document is translated according to the probability distribution $p(e|f)$ that a string $e$ in the target language (for example, English) is the translation of a string $f$ in the source language (for example, French).

 The problem of modeling the probability distribution $p(e|f)$ has been approached in a number of ways.
-One approach which lends itself well to computer implementation is to apply Bayes Theorem, that is $p(e|f) \propto p(f|e) p(e)$, where the translation model $p(f|e)$ is the probability that the source string is the translation of the target string, and the language model $p(e)$ is the probability of seeing that target language string.
+One approach which lends itself well to computer implementation is to apply Bayes' theorem, that is $p(e|f) \propto p(f|e) p(e)$, where the translation model $p(f|e)$ is the probability that the source string is the translation of the target string, and the language model $p(e)$ is the probability of seeing that target language string.
 This decomposition is attractive as it splits the problem into two subproblems.
 Finding the best translation $\tilde{e}$ is done by picking up the one that gives the highest probability: